JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_11/nn.md

 The function `train_model!` first splits the datasets into minibatches `batches` and then uses the optimizer for `n_epochs` epochs.
 In one epoch, the model `m` evaluates all samples exactly once.
 Therefore, the optimizer performs the same number of gradient updates as the number of minibatches during one epoch.
 On the other hand, the standard gradient descent makes only one gradient update during one epoch.
 The default optimizer is the stochastic gradient descent with stepsize ``0.1``.
 Since we do not need an index in the loop, we use `_`.
 Finally, if `file_name` is non-empty, the function saves the trained model `m`.

 !!! warning "Exercise:"
-    Train the model for one epoch and save it to `MNIST_simple.bson`.
+    Train the model for one epoch and save it to `MNIST_simple.jld2`.
 Print the accuracy on the testing set.

 !!! details "Solution:"
     To train the model, it suffices to call the previously written function.

     ```@example nn
-    file_name = "mnist_simple.bson"
+    file_name = "mnist_simple.jld2"
     train_model!(m, L, X_train, y_train; n_epochs=1, file_name=file_name)

     nothing # hide